Diagnostic Medical Sonography | WKCTC

 Applying for the Program

-Each applicant must submit the following credentials by March 15 in order to be considered by the committee for fall semester of the same year.
+Acceptance into the Diagnostic Medical Sonography Program is based on selected admission process.
+Each applicant must submit the following credentials by April 24th in order to be considered by the committee for fall semester of the same year.
 A college, due to unusual circumstances, may extend these dates.

-All DMS pre-admission conferences will be held in the WKCTC Barbara M. Veazey Health Sciences Building in Room E105 at 4:00 p.m.
-The dates listed below are for the Fall 2025 class only.
-There are no more conferences for the Fall 2024 class.
+All DMS information sessions will be held in the WKCTC Barbara M. Veazey Health Sciences Building in Room E105 at 3:00 p.m.

 Additional Requirements for Students Conditionally Admitted: